Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 Vienna Was Lovely.
 But the Best European Christmas Markets Are Elsewhere.

-Strasbourg, in the Alsace region of France, hosts the oldest continually-running Christmas market in France (1570).
+Strasbourg, in Alsace, hosts the oldest continually-running Christmas market in France (1570).
 Tallinn's Old Town transforms into a Hans Christian Andersen storybook.
-Budapest serves the most family-friendly food and the prettiest market in Vorosmarty Square at a fraction of the cost.
-We have done all four with our kids.
+Budapest serves the most family-friendly food and the prettiest market at Vorosmarty Square at a fraction of the cost.
+We've done all four with our kids.
 Vienna is good.
 These three are great.
+(Brigitte, my friend in Munich, sends me her annual rankings every December - she puts Strasbourg above all the German ones, and she would know.)

 Strasbourg, France: Christkindelsmarik 1570